bioinfoUQAM/welfare_ai_2.0/README.md

 * tensorflow-gpu 2.1.0

 ## Running this Code
 Download all the files from the zip folder in this repository.
 Open a terminal and cd to the project folder (if you are using a python environment, make sure to activate it before).
-You can then open the jupyter notebook and run the cells during the tutorial.
+You can then open the jupyter notebook and run the cells.

 ```git clone https://github.com/bioinfoUQAM/welfare_ai_2.0/```